Blog

 Disclaimer: At the time of writing this post, I don’t actually know how to do any of this.
 So I will have to figure it all out as I go.

 Disclaimer: I don’t know what i’m doing.
 But this site is a chronicle of my figuring it out.
+There is probably a better way to do what I have outlined here, and I will eventually make my way there eventually.

 I often learn by doing something wrong until I figure out how to do it less wrong.
 Readers should not take these posts as instructional.
 These are a record of what I did, not what should be done, and they are not meant to be used as how-to’s.

-You should not do what I do unless you love the pain of failure.
+In short, You should not do what I do unless you love the pain of failure.